SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 Shop SoundQubed Amplifier Wiring Kits

 A SoundQubed amplifier wiring kit gives installers the primary wiring needed to connect an aftermarket car audio amplifier.
+The correct kit depends on the amplifier, wire length, conductor material, fuse protection, current demand, and whether the system may grow later.

 Depending on the exact kit, amplifier wiring components may include: